-Compliance influences a majority of decisions that treasury practitioners make every day, and with more and more people seeking advice from institutions similar to University of Southern California, it is likely this will increase.
-Thre is no wonder why some companies have taken it upon themselves to implement solutions like ehs software into their business, in the hopes of regulating compliance management more effectively.
+Compliance influences a majority of decisions that treasury practitioners make every day.
 And while the current regulatory environment is already quite complex, it seems like we’re seeing new regulations appear every month.
 In fact, more than three quarters of organizations think that the amount of regulations will either stay the same or increase in the next 1 to 2 years.
 With so many existing regulations in play and new concerns on the horizon, how is a treasurer supposed to keep up with everything?
 We’re here to help.

 Second Highest Concern for Organizations